kunalmnnit/Ecommerce-Sample/README.md

-# cart
+# Cart

 A new Flutter project.
-It is a design implementation of Ecommerce App.
+It is a design implementation of E-commerce App.

 ## Getting Started